 One of our best trips of all time, but also a tough one.
 Almost a month travelling independently in Egypt.
 I’ve also taken tours and boat cruises in Egypt, it’s where Chef and I met, so we’ve done it in many ways.
 We feel safe there but the logistics of getting around are challenging.
 A tour would be best for inexperienced travellers.
 See our Egypt content, above.

 Did you find your favourite family travel destinations above?
 If not tell us in the comments where your family would like to go.
 Maybe we can add it to our adventure next.
-Other world travel destinations feature on our blog, for example France, Hungary, El Salvador, Canada and more, but there’s not enough content yet to add a travel guide to the list above.
+Other world travel destinations feature on our blog, for example France, Hungary, El Salvador, Canada, Serbia, Scotland and more, but there’s not enough content yet to add a travel guide to the list above.
 We’re growing our website all the time, so keep coming back, maybe sign up to follow on to our next destination or go check out our travel essentials page, that’s another good place to start your adventure.